 The San Francisco Symphony believes a well-rounded education for schoolchildren must include the study of music and the arts.
-Music is a core curriculum subject, mandated by the state and nationally.
-The AIM program ensures equity and access to music learning for all first- through fifth-graders in the SFUSD.
-AIM is particularly beneficial to San Francisco children, who come from many different cultures, since the program introduces them to a variety of musical styles that can be found in the City of San Francisco, many from outside the Western classical tradition.
+Music is a core curriculum subject legislated at state and national levels.
+The AIM program ensures equity and access to music learning for all 1st through 5th graders in the SFUSD.
+AIM is particularly beneficial to San Francisco's multicultural children, since the program introduces them to a variety of musical styles that can be found in the City of San Francisco, many from outside the Western classical tradition.
 Exposure to a mix of diverse musical genres helps engender in children a heightened awareness of their own arts heritage and fosters an understanding and respect for other cultures.